THARUN-S-R/mcp-use/README.md

 ### Installing LangChain Providers

-mcp_use works with various LLM providers through LangChain.
+mcp_use works with various LLM providers through langchain_classic.
 You'll need to install the appropriate LangChain provider package for your chosen LLM.
 For example:

 ```bash
 # For OpenAI